Ringo no hitorigoto

 Apple’s cute soliloquy

-Given such a historical background, one cannot help but be touched by the sadness of the girls as they look up at the sky and think of their hometowns, without complaining.
+Considering such a historical background, one cannot help but be struck by the sadness of the daughters who look up at the sky and think of their hometowns without complaining.

-▼The monument is not located in “a cold region famous for its apples,” but in Hiroshima, the hometown of Toshiko Takeuchi, the lyricist.
+▼The monument is not located in “a cold region famous for its apples,” but in Hiroshima, the hometown of TAKEUCHI_Toshiko, the lyricist.

 コメント